fujimi-cpu/epigenomics_ngs_ens/README.md

 <a name="dataprocess_instruction"></a>
 ### i.
 Data downloading
-To download the data run the following script ``` downloading_data.sh ``` The data has different parts.
+To download the data run the following script ``` downloading_data.sh ``` that is the private data.
+The other part of the data is taken from the following paper  [Combining ATAC-seq with nuclei sorting for discovery of cis-regulatory regions in plant genomes](https://academic.oup.com/nar/article/45/6/e41/2605943) and are available [here](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE85203).
+The data has different parts.
 The first part is the data from the ATAC-seq analysis.
 The second part is the genomic information of A. thaliana allowing the mapping of the sequences.
 The zipped data in ``` .gz ``` can be unzipped with ``` gzip -d file.gz ```.
 The files named R2 R2 correspond to the technical replicas, i.e. two same samples in the same conditions

 <a name="Data_d"></a>
 ### ii.
 Data processing
-The bash files to run to process the data are the following ``` multiQC.sh ``` (needs to add fastqc) Rrimming step which consists in removing adapters and fragments of bad quality ``` trimmomatic.sh ``` Mapping step placing reads on the Arabidopsis thaliana reference genome ``` bowtie.sh ``` Filtering step removes reads with low mapping quality, duplicate reads and reads in blacklisted regions ``` filtering.sh ``` Evaluation of the quality of ATAC-seq by checking the tss enrichment and the distance between two paired reads ``` atac_qc.sh ``` in order to evaluate the quality of the ATAC seq data
+The bash files to run to process the data are the following ``` multiQC.sh ```.
+Rrimming step which consists in removing adapters and fragments of bad quality ``` trimmomatic.sh ```.
+Mapping step placing reads on the Arabidopsis thaliana reference genome ``` bowtie.sh ```.
+Filtering step removes reads with low mapping quality, duplicate reads and reads in blacklisted regions ``` filtering.sh ```.
+Evaluation of the quality of ATAC-seq by checking the tss enrichment and the distance between two paired reads ``` atac_qc.sh ``` in order to evaluate the quality of the ATAC seq data.
-Peak calling using macs2 finds statistically the areas of the genome that are significantly more covered by reads and therefore accessible to dnase ``` atac_qc.sh ```
+Peak calling using macs2 finds statistically the areas of the genome that are significantly more covered by reads and therefore accessible to dnase ``` atac_qc.sh ```.

 <a name="analysis_instruction"></a>
 ### iii.
 Data Analysis on R